The Dragon Reborn: Josha Stradowski on The Wheel of Time Season 2

 Is it difficult for you to get into the headspace of Rand when you play him?
 Do you have any rituals you do to prepare yourself?

 I try not to do the same thing.
 Sometimes, I feel like something different is needed.
-I go through a routine but I try to stay away from doing the same thing again and again because the character is really growing and developing, and so should I as an actor.
-So I feel like I should try different things and different methods, even if it’s not my own method.
+I go through a routine, but I try to stay away from doing the same thing repeatedly because the character is really growing and developing, and so should I as an actor.
+So, I feel like I should try different things and different methods, even if it’s not my own method.
 I might just try because it gives me a different perspective on what I’m doing as an actor.

 How do you think Rand has changed from last season?